adrahon/vagrant-kvm/README.md

 ```

 If you're Mac user and you have Vagrant and VMware Fusion, you can use bundled box for development.
 See `spec/Vagrantfile` for details.
+If you're Linux user(of cource, you try to use KVM), You are lucky to run development version of vagrant-kvm on Vagrant, QEMU/KVM and vagrant-kvm itself.
+You can use bundled box for development.
+See `spec/Vagrantfile` for details.